GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 // The namespace of the Service should always match its file/folder location. namespace RootName.Runtime.Services.ExampleService
 {
-    // Services allow us to share code and data across MonoBehaviour controllers, managers,
-    // and other dynamic scripts without tight coupling.
-By using the ApplicationManager singleton,
-    // we can perform dependency injection to get access to Services using ApplicationManager.GetService().
-    //
     // Services are a key part of our application for the following reasons:
     // - Services minimize the number of singletons in a application's architecture.
-    // - They enable code and data sharing.
+    // - They enable code and data sharing across features.
-    // - Dependency injection minimizes tight-coupling across classes and GameObjects.
+    // - Dependency injection using ApplicationManager.GetService() minimizes tight-coupling
+    //   across classes and GameObjects.
     //
     // Also note that when inheriting interfaces, we don't need to specify summaries.
 These summaries
     // are already inherited from the interface.